LaskaKit/APDS9960-Proximity-Gesture-Sensor/README.md

 The module with APDS9960 has a jumper on the back to connect pull-up resistors to the I2C bus.
 It is by deault connected.
 If you don't want to use the pull-up resistors, just cut a path between the solder faces of the bridge.

+## You can buy this module on https://www.laskakit.cz/laskakit-apds-9960-senzor-priblizeni-a-gest/

 Supported Arduino IDE libraries</br>
 https://github.com/arduino-libraries/Arduino_APDS9960</br>
 https://github.com/sparkfun/SparkFun_APDS-9960_Sensor_Arduino_Library</br>